I Want You (She's So Heavy): Influence and legacy

 Pitchfork's Jillian Mapes describes "I Want You (She's So Heavy)" as a song in which Lennon "predates heavy-metal transcendence".
 In 2015, Josh Hart and Damian Fanelli, writing for Guitar World, placed it 34th in their list of the "50 Heaviest Songs Before Black Sabbath", and called the track a "bluesy rocker" that "might have inadvertently started doom metal".

 Jo Kendall of Classic Rock magazine similarly states that "I Want You" predated "Black Sabbath's creation of doom rock by several months" and comments on its "Santana-like Latin blues section".
 James Manning of Time Out London recognises the song as the foundation for stoner rock.

 The song is featured in the film Sgt.
-Pepper's Lonely Hearts Club Band during the scene where Big Deal Records president B.D.
-Hoffler (Donald Pleasence) negotiates the contract with the band over a sex-and-drug-induced dinner.
-It also features in the film Across the Universe, with a recruitment poster of Uncle Sam singing the opening lyrics.
+Pepper's Lonely Hearts Club Band (1978) during the scene where Big Deal Records president B. D. Hoffler (Donald Pleasence) negotiates the contract with the band over a sex-and-drug-induced dinner.

-The abrupt ending of Dream Theater's song "Pull Me Under" was inspired by the Beatles song.